boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

 This testing was done on the second motherboard.

-This isn't a short benchmark run.
+These are not synthetic short-term benchmarks.
 I run **real workloads** — specifically, **CFD simulations** — for several hours at a time.
 These tasks are memory-intensive and heavily multithreaded.

 I use **HWinfo** for monitoring, which provides deep sensor visibility.